-We estimate that the net proceeds from the sale of 11,000,000 ordinary shares (including ordinary shares represented by ADSs) in the global offering will be approximately \$66.3 million after deducting underwriting discounts and commissions and estimated offering expenses payable by us, based on the initial public offering price of \$13.50 per ADS in the U.S. offering and the offering price of £5.3729 per ordinary share in the European private placement.
-If the underwriters exercise in full their option to purchase 822,750 additional ADSs we estimate that the net proceeds to us from the global offering will be approximately \$76.6 million after deducting estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of 11,000,000 ordinary shares (including ordinary shares represented by ADSs) in the global offering will be approximately \$69.9 million after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, based on an assumed initial public offering price of \$14.22 per ADS in the U.S. offering and an assumed offering price of £5.70 per ordinary share in the European private placement, the closing price of our ordinary shares on AIM on July 10, 2020, based on an exchange rate of \$1.2469 per £1.00 as of July 2, 2020 and an ADS-to-share ratio of 1-to-2.
+If the underwriters exercise in full their option to purchase 825,000 additional ADSs, assuming the maximum number of ADSs is issued in the global offering, we estimate that the net proceeds to us from the global offering will be approximately \$80.8 million after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.